duracell80/DLNA-Radio/README.md

 Using Rygel to stream radio URL's over DLNA / UPnP.
 This requires the use of the gStreamer libraries, be sure to install gStreamer as needed for your distro first.
 There is a basic apt get for GS in the install file.

+## Youtube and Youtube Live over DLNA
+Work in progress, however using youtube-dl it is possible to somewhat stream Youtube audio.
+Device's vary and the true YT Live streams don't have an audio only stream like the non live ones do.

+Use audio/mp4 as the mime for non live streams, use audio/live in the stations.json for youtube live streams

 ## Devices Tested
 Servers:
 - Linux Mint 20